ruslanmv/How-to-run-Gradio-on-SageMaker-Notebook/README.md

 Closing server running on port: 7860
 ```

-For complementary you can use also the terminal to use ngrok, but we wont use for this project
+For complementary you can use also the terminal to use ngrok, but we wont use for this project (dont run now)

 ```
 ngrok authtoken YOUR_TOKEN_HERE